cervical cancer

 HPV infection

-Nearly all people who are sexually active will become infected with HPV at some point in their lives.
-Typically, the immune system effectively clears most HPV infections within a year or two.
-Short-term infections, resolved by the immune system, do not pose a cancer risk.
 However, a prolonged high-risk HPV infection can cause alterations in cervical cells, leading to the formation of precancerous lesions.
 If these lesions go undetected and untreated, there is a potential progression to cervical cancer over time.
-Thus, HPV vaccination is recommended for female age 9 to 45 years old of age for prevention of cervical cancer caused by certain type of HPV.
+Thus, HPV vaccination is recommended for females aged 9 to 45 years of age for prevention of cervical cancer caused by certain types of HPV.

 Smoking